-\end{proposition} Unlike the results in Propositions \ref{lem:cl} which were based on finite samples and may not always estimate $\tau$, Proposition \ref{prop:asym_J} states that asymptotically, $\tau_{\rm TSLS}$ always converges to the limiting $\tau$ (if it exists).
-However, $\tau_{\rm CL}$ may not converge to the limiting $\tau$ and in the worst case, it will never converge to it.
-One example of this that may arise in practice is in household surveys where each household defines a cluster and the total number of people per household, $n_j$, is bounded by $B = 4$.
+\end{proposition} Unlike the results in Propositions \ref{lem:cl} which were based on finite samples and where the two methods may not always estimate $\tau$, Proposition \ref{prop:asym_J} states that $\widehat{\tau}_{\rm TSLS}$ converges to the limiting $\tau$ under the aforementioned asymptotic regime.
+However, $\widehat{\tau}_{\rm CL}$ may not converge to the limiting $\tau$.
+For example, suppose in a household survey data, each household defines a cluster and the total number of people per household, $n_j$, is bounded by $B = 4$.
 Let half of the households have two individuals, $n_j = 2$, while the other half have four individuals $n_j = 4$; both types of households have 50\% compliance rate, $p_{{\rm CO},} = 0.5$.
 Also, for the two-member households, their CACEs are $\tau_{j} = 4$ while for the four-member household, their CACEs are $\tau_{j} = 2$.
 Then, the asymptotic bias of $\widehat{\tau}_{\rm CL}$ is { } We can increase the asymptotic bias arbitrary large by selecting different values of $\tau_j$.
-However, $\tau_{\rm CL}$ will converge to $\tau$ if conditions in Corollary \ref{lem:equiv} are satisfied.
-In short, $\tau_{\rm CL}$ is sensitive to the design as well as the underlying (unobserved) heterogeneity of CACE across clusters whereas $\widehat{\tau}_{\rm TSLS}$ is asymptotically insensitive to the cluster design.
+But, $\widehat{\tau}_{\rm CL}$ will converge to $\tau$ if conditions in Corollary \ref{lem:equiv} are satisfied.
+Combined together, $\widehat{\tau}_{\rm CL}$ is sensitive to the design as well as the underlying (unobserved) heterogeneity of CACE across clusters whereas $\widehat{\tau}_{\rm TSLS}$ is asymptotically insensitive to the cluster design.

 Proposition \ref{prop:asym_J} also has broader implications.
-First, the result in Proposition \ref{prop:asym_J} underscores the role of asymptotic assumptions for identifying the target causal parameter $\tau$ of interest, especially for $\tau_{\rm TSLS}$.
-Second, because there may be clustered study designs for which $\tau_{\rm CL}$ will never identify the CACE, this suggest that doing asymptotic inference using clustered-based method, say computing p-values or confidence intervals in Section \ref{sec:clus}, may be invalid (i.e. inflated Type I errors or incorrect coverage) since the target parameter $\tau$ is never identified in the first place.
+First, the result in Proposition \ref{prop:asym_J} underscores the role of asymptotic assumptions for identifying the target causal parameter $\tau$ of interest, especially for $\widehat{\tau}_{\rm TSLS}$.
+Second, because there may be CRTs for which $\widehat{\tau}_{\rm CL}$ will never consistently estimate the CACE, this suggest that doing asymptotic inference using clustered-based method, say computing p-values or confidence intervals in Section \ref{sec:clus}, may be invalid (i.e. inflated Type I errors or incorrect coverage).